 There is a huge long-term vision for Ascension.
 Right now, we are transitioning from an online magazine to a lifestyle platform.

 Men of colour are on my radar.
 We have a tremendous amount of support from our brothers.
 Our readership is nearly 50% men which warms my heart.
 My focus right now is solely on women.
 We are at the bottom of the totem pole when it comes to our place in society.
 I think once we get it right here in Australia for women of colour it will flow on to men of colour.
 It is an important agenda to me.
 I come from a matriarchal family.
 A lot of our Black men on both sides (Aboriginal & African-American) are not present due to sickness, death, incarceration or dispossession.
 I have young nephews who have a lack of male role models.
-My sister and I recently took them to the Refuge Barbershop, not only did they get a fresh to death cut but they’re whole demeanour changed.
+My sister and I recently took them to the Refuge Barbershop, not only did they get a fresh to death cut but their whole demeanour changed.
 You could tell they felt empowered being surrounded by other older Black men they can look up to.
 I look at the footage taken before and after their cut — it’s a constant reminder that our boys and men of colour need to be seen and heard too.
 Women of colour need their support — therefore men of colour also require a space where they have agency and can flourish in their identities.

 PATRICIA Women of colour are often misrepresented in the media and society.
 Either demonised as being overtly angry or sexualized and painted as being promiscuous.
 Based on your own experiences and what you hear from other women of colour, how do you think this affects us day to day and also in reaching our goals in life?